 Liposuction permanently removes fat cells from the treated area and your body can no longer store fat as easily in that area.
-But if you gain weight after liposuction, your body may change shape as the remaining fat cells enlarge and the treated area grows larger.
+However, if you gain weight after liposuction, your body may change shape as the remaining fat cells enlarge and the treated area grows larger.

-No. Liposuction does not specifically improve the appearance of cellulite and may actually worsen cellulite dimpling as the skin becomes looser after fat is removed.
+No, liposuction does not specifically improve the appearance of cellulite and may actually worsen cellulite dimpling as the skin becomes looser after fat is removed.
 There are some new experimental procedures being developed to treat cellulite but there is no gold standard yet, and the research is still limited.

 In general, liposuction is safe when performed by a well-trained, board-certified plastic surgeon who has knowledge of the underlying anatomy and practices standard surgical technique.

 In addition to general complications of liposuction, some extremely rare cases have occurred where surgeons performing liposuction in the abdominal area have injured the underlying bowel, and this can be potentially dangerous.